-- In PathWave FPGA 2019 release or earlier, MEM interface was treated as having a byte-addressing scheme.
+- IP block 'Streamer32x2b' requires Vivado 2018.1 minimum.
+Use the 'Streamer32x2' IP block with earlier versions of Vivado. - There are issues when using the 'Streamer32x2' IP block and the DDR interface in the M3xxx BSPs with Vivado 2018.1.
+When using the 'Streamer32x2' IP block or the DDR interface in these BSPs, it is recommended to use a different version of Vivado. - Backward Compatibility - In PathWave FPGA 2019 release or earlier, MEM interface was treated as having a byte-addressing scheme.
 From this release forward, MEM interfaces are using a word-addressing scheme.
 This change has the following impact to a project created with an earlier release and used with the current one: - if the project contained interface instances that were using the MEM interface but originating from a byte-addressing design interface (like AXIMM), the maximum acceptable value for the address width of the each instance has been lowered by 2 bits.
 This might cause the selected address width value to fall out of range.
-The user needs to manually adjust the value. - if the project contained a register bank originating from a MEM interface, the address offset difference between each register is reduced from 4 to 1. - o In PathWave FPGA 2019 release or earlier, "TO range" ports were broken out into individual wires on the schematic.
+The user needs to manually adjust the value. - if the project contained a register bank originating from a MEM interface, the address offset difference between each register is reduced from 4 to 1. - In PathWave FPGA 2019 release or earlier, "TO range" ports were broken out into individual wires on the schematic.
 This behavior has been removed.
 This change has the following impact to a project created with an earlier release and used with the current one: - any connections on a "TO range" port will be lost. - Using multiple monitors with different display scaling can result in issues with the PathWave FPGA UI.
 We recommend using the same scale factor for all monitors.
-Below are known issues, but there are likely others: - Window does not auto adjust when moving between monitors with different resolutions (e.g. 4K to 2K). - Title bar buttons do not respond to user interaction when moved from a 4K monitor to a non-4K monitor if text scaling set at 150% or above. - Window cuts off sections of the program on 4K monitors with text scaling set at 250% or above.

-- White border is present around maximized window on 4K monitors with text scaling set at 250% or above. - Changing display scaling while PathWave FPGA is running is not recommended and may not work correctly.
+Below are known issues, but there are likely others: - Window does not auto adjust when moving between monitors with different resolutions (e.g. 4K to 2K). - Title bar buttons do not respond to user interaction when moved from a 4K monitor to a non-4K monitor if text scaling set at 150% or above. - Window cuts off sections of the program on 4K monitors with text scaling set at 250% or above. - White border is present around maximized window on 4K monitors with text scaling set at 250% or above. - Changing display scaling while PathWave FPGA is running is not recommended and may not work correctly. - VHDL support - The value range of an Integer datatype of a port is ignored.
+Directly importing such a file in PathWave FPGA will be completed successfully, however, the synthesis of any design that contains that IP will fail.
+A workaround is to create an IP-XACT file for the VHDL file using the IP Packager.
+Then, in the Physical Ports tab, modify the width to match the actual width required. - Some VHDL errors are ignored by PathWave FPGA when importing VHDL, but will fail during synthesis.
+Vivado is the authority on whether a VHDL file is valid, not PathWave FPGA. - For vector ports with a 'downto' range, the right boundary must be literal '0'.
+For a 'to' range, the left boundary must be literal '0'. - Constants or datatypes imported from another package cannot be used in the entity declaration.